angular/components/src/youtube-player/README.md

 To install, run `ng add @angular/youtube-player`.

 ## Usage
 Import the component either by adding the `YouTubePlayerModule` to your app or by importing `YouTubePlayer` into a standalone component.
-Then add the `<yotube-player videoId="<your ID>"` to your template.
+Then add the `<youtube-player videoId="<your ID>"` to your template.

 ## Example